The quickest and easiest way to resolve your issues is by reporting them to us.

-It may be quicker and more effective to resolve your complaint using the report a problem page.
-If you have already reported the issue and are still unhappy, you can make a formal complaint by following the steps below.
+If you have already reported an issue and are unsatisfied with the outcome, you have the option to make a formal complaint by following the steps provided below.

 If you want to make a formal complaint, please read through the information on this page and then submit your complaint using the button below.